jia1217/ParallelProgammingLabs/docs/Labs/Lab8_State_Machines.md

     initial begin
             clk <= 0;      // Initialize the clock
-            submit <= 0;   // Initialize the submit button as not pressed reset <= 0;    // Start with the lock in reset state dint <= 0;     // Initialize the input digit
+            submit <= 0;   // Initialize the submit button as not pressed reset <= 0;    // Start with the lock in the reset state dint <= 0;     // Initialize the input digit
             #20;           // Wait for 20ns
-            reset <= 1;    // Release the reset to start lock operation
+            reset <= 1;    // Release the reset to start the lock operation
             #20;           // Wait for 20ns

 	        // First input sequence: 6-2-1